collective/atreal.massloader/atreal/massloader/README.txt

 * The permission is only set by default to the role 'Manager' and 'Owner'.

 * In this actual version, portal type of object created are just "Image" or "File".
-Wait for the next version to get more genericity...

 * Default max size for each file to be uncompressed is set to 20 Mb.
-You can modify this size limit by adding manually a 'ML_MaxFileSize' variable into the portal properties, via the ZMI.
+You can modify this size limit in the control panel.
-It should be a long int.

-There will be a configlet into next release (hopefully!)

 * If a folder with a same id already exists, it is conserved.
 If a same file exists whith the same id, just the datas are updated.